Early Stage Symptoms of HIV

 - Skin rash

 and have recently put yourself at risk (either through unprotected sex or injecting drugs), you should get tested.
 You can order a HIV testing kit from our team of online doctors and learn your status within 2 days.
+However, some people who get infected with HIV won’t have any symptoms to begin with, so if you’re worried you may have been exposed to HIV, it’s always best to get tested.

 When the HIV virus first enters your body, you may experience a short 'flu-like' illness.